gvwilson/sdxpy/src/db/index.md

 [% inc file="just_dict_refactored.py" %]

-After a bit of refactoring,
-our tests work as before.
-{: .continue}

 ## Saving Records {: #db-save}

 The next step in building a usable database is to have it store records